 About Employment Equity

-We understand employment equity as expanding access to employment opportunities for all – particularly as we work to address historical and systemic disadvantages faced by federally designated groups – Indigenous peoples, racialized people, people with disabilities, and women – as well as those who identify with diverse sexual orientations or gender identities.
+We understand employment equity as expanding access to employment opportunities for all – particularly as we work to address systemic disadvantages faced by federally designated groups – Indigenous Peoples, racialized people, people with disabilities, and women – as well as people with minoritized gender identities and sexual orientations.

-As a university, we have clear commitments to equity, diversity and inclusion, including through the university's strategic plan and the Inclusion Action Plan (IAP).
+As a university, UBC has clear commitments to equity, diversity and inclusion, including through the university's strategic plan and Strategic Equity & Anti-Racism Framework and Roadmap for Change.

-The emerging research is unequivocal: diversity enhances innovation, and inclusive spaces are required to ensure that diverse teams are able to collaborate effectively.
-As the world becomes more connected, and UBC focuses on contributing to global citizenship and finding solutions to complex issues, our commitments to equity, diversity, and inclusion support our continuing progress.
+The research is unequivocal: diversity enhances innovation, and inclusive spaces ensure that diverse teams are able to collaborate effectively.
+As the world becomes more connected, and UBC focuses on contributing to global citizenship and finding solutions to complex issues, our commitments to equity, diversity, and inclusion support our continued progress.

 About the Survey

-The university collects this data to understand the demographic composition of faculty and staff, assess barriers to equitable participation among under-represented groups, and analyze, track and report on barriers, gaps, and successes, as well as present trends in support of evidence-based decision-making to advance employment equity and institutional accountability and transparency.
+The university collects this data to understand the demographic composition of faculty and staff.
+This data also helps to assess barriers to equitable participation in UBC's workforce, particularly among historically, persistently or systemically marginalized (HPSM) groups, and analyze, track and report on patterns and trends.
+This analysis supports evidence-based decision-making to advance employment equity and institutional accountability and transparency.

 - current and changing faculty and staff demographics;